 Once you have developed a plan, practice until it has become routine.
-It is important your immediate reaction becomes your practiced one.
+It is important that your immediate reaction becomes your practiced one.
 I know of more than one instance when those in the home ran toward the threat without a defense.

 Be sure to practice in the dark.
 In an emergency, do not immediately turn on the lights.
 Though it will momentarily blind your attacker, the effect will be the same on you.
 You should know the layout of your house and be able to move smoothly and deliberately.
 This way, you will avoid giving your attacker a target.

 Safety must come first.
 It is a viable course to train inside the home with a fake gun.
 At the least, use a triple-checked unloaded firearm, perhaps adding a chamber lock.
 On the firing range during live fire, be certain to practice movement and firing accurately at close range.
 Make each shot count.
-The last thing you need is to fire in panic in the home.
+The last thing you need is to fire in panic in your home.
 Those shots must be accounted for.

 Plan, Prepare, Practice

 Homeowners and renters alike are more of a threat to invaders if they have a plan.
-Think things through and keep practice flexible and frequent.
+Think things through, and keep practice flexible and frequent.
 With preparation, there is no reason to be a victim.